 Having a safe and effective COVID-19 vaccine is one way we can protect our community against coronavirus.
 COVID-19 vaccines help to prevent serious illness and death from COVID-19, and they are free for everyone in Australia.

 Our East Reservoir health centre is an approved provider for COVID-19 vaccines.
 We will continue to provide vaccines to community eligible community members.

-NOTE: At this time, we are only providing vaccinations for people over the age of 50, pending further government advice.
+NOTE: At this time, we are only providing vaccinations for people over the age of 60.
 Sign up to our e-newsletter and keep an eye out on our website for future updates.

 Bookings can be made online, in person, or by telephone.

 Support available from Your Community Health:

 We are continuing to offer a health and social services to the community.
 While there have been some changes since the pandemic and the latest Melbourne lockdown, we are working very hard to support our community members and keep everyone informed on COVID-19 changes.

 Follow our tips for staying mentally healthy during COVID-19.

 Follow us on Facebook for regular updates and tips for staying safe during COVID-19